By Jason Thompson, CPA/ABV, ASA, CFE, CFF

 Partner and Director of Valuation and Litigation Services

 Occupational fraud continues to be an all-too-common threat across a wide spectrum of industries.
 Perpetrators range from entry-level employees to C-suite executives.
 Small businesses with under 100 employees are particularly vulnerable to fraud, experiencing a median loss of $200,000.
-This is one of the many insights presented in the 2018 Report to the Nations from the Association of Certified Fraud Examiners (ACFE).

 Among other things, this report identifies the employees and departments that pose the greatest threat to organizations when it comes to occupational fraud.